AcheronProject/AcheronDocs/src/faraday/principle.rst

 - (1) Is the demodulator fast enough to detect switch activation and deactivation without significant dynamic response time?
 And
 - (2) What is the output of the demodulator at the exact capacitance of the switch activation?

-The end result is almost entirely based off of electronic dynamic simulation, and the RC filters are dsigned in a very iteractive, back-and-forth basis.
-I have determined the values for resistances and capacitances through LTSpice simulation; the resulting circuit is shown in the figure below.
+The end result is almost entirely based off of electronic dynamic simulation, and the RC filters are designed in a very iteractive, back-and-forth basis due to the inherent nonlinearity of the process.
+I have determined the values for resistances and capacitances through LTSpice simulation; the resulting circuit is shown in :numref:`figure_demodulator_real`.

+.. _figure_demodulator_real:
 .. figure:: images/demodulator_real.svg
         :align: center
         :width: 800px

+	.
+Schematic of the AM modulator and demodulator circuits with component ratings and opamp models.

 The next plot shows the step time response of this circuit.
 In this plot, the sensed capacitor goes instantly (step function) to 6 picofarads at 20 microseconds.